 Consider the automation that you want to set up.
 Process Builder is ideal for automation functions that need more than one ‘if this, then that’ statement to be true before the action can take place.
 You can begin automation functions in Process Builder if a record is changed, if it is invoked by a different process, or if a message is received.

 Like Salesforce Workflow, Process Builder supports time-delayed actions.
 You can use it to create records, update any related record, invoke processes, interact with Flow and Apex as well as post to Chatter.

-A note about Process Builder is that while it works on all browsers, Salesforce recommends that you use it with Google Chrome.
-Process Builder works with a visual designer.
+While it works on all browsers, Salesforce recommends that you use Process Builder with Google Chrome.
+It also works with a visual designer.